mkner/arduino-device-controller-design/WK 2/thereminvox/readme.md

-an optical-thereminvox, not the original analog RF type
+an optical-thereminvox, not the original analog RF type</br>
 buzzer tone varies directly with reading from light sensor (photoresistor)